Mobile Mini: History

-Mobile Mini, or Mobile Mini Storage Systems as it was first called, was founded in 1983 by Richard Bunger and started by selling storage containers to construction companies and manufacturers.
+Mobile Mini (originally Mobile Mini Storage Systems) was founded in 1983 by Richard Bunger and was started by selling storage containers to construction companies and manufacturers.

-By 1986, the company expanded into markets outside Phoenix but in the Southwest region.
+By 1986, the company expanded into markets outside Phoenix, Arizona but in the Southwest region.
 Due to a shortage of cargo storage containers available, Mobile Mini started manufacturing containers in Phoenix.
-The early 1990s also saw the development of Mobile Mini's patented “bi-cam locking system.”
+The early 1990s also saw the development of Mobile Mini's patented "bi-cam locking system."
 As manufacturing facilities grew to accommodate new product lines and innovations, larger facilities were created, and Mobile Mini started building modular classrooms for the Arizona and New Mexico markets.
-In addition to these innovations and changes, Mobile Mini experienced huge growth in Texas, including Dallas, Houston, and San Antonio, along with completing acquisitions in 1998, in Las Vegas and Oklahoma City.
+In addition to these innovations and changes, Mobile Mini experienced huge growth in Texas, including Dallas, Houston, and San Antonio, and completed acquisitions in 1998 in Las Vegas, Nevada and Oklahoma City, Oklahoma.

-In the 2000s, Mobile Mini continued to experience phenomenal growth.
-The next evolution locking system, the patented "Tri-Cam Locking System", provided customers with security in the moving and storage industry.
+During the early 2000s, Mobile Mini "consistently met or exceeded earnings expectations".
+Mobile Mini also patented their "Tri-Cam Locking System".
 International expansion occurred in 2004 with the acquisition of Royal Wolf in the UK and the subsequent launch of the Mobile Mini UK website, www.mobilemini.co.uk.
-In 2008, the company experienced a transformational merger with The Mobile Storage Group, giving Mobile Mini a combined portable storage and office rental fleet of more than 274,000 units.
+In 2008, the company merged with The Mobile Storage Group, giving Mobile Mini a combined portable storage and office rental fleet of more than 274,000 units.

 In 2013, Mobile Mini appointed Erik Olsson as CEO.

 In November 2014, Mobile Mini expanded its product line by purchasing Evergreen Tank Solutions for $405 million in cash.
 ETS was a leader in liquid and specialty containment solutions.
 With a fleet of tanks, trucks, pumps, and filters, Evergreen was a solid acquisition with a similar business model.

 In Spring 2015, Mobile Mini announced the decision to divest 9,400 wood mobile offices in a sale to Acton Mobile.
-The divestiture allowed Mobile Mini to focus on the core storage and containment products.
+The divestiture allowed Mobile Mini to focus on core storage and containment products.

-February 2017, Mobile Mini announced the uniting of all divisions under the Mobile Mini brand.
-The storage and ground level office piece was re-branded Mobile Mini Storage Solutions, while the specialty containment pieces made up of Evergreen Tank and Water Movers is called Mobile Mini Tank + Pump Solutions.
+In February 2017, Mobile Mini announced uniting all divisions under the Mobile Mini brand.
+The storage and ground-level office piece was re-branded Mobile Mini Storage Solutions.
+In contrast, the specialty containment pieces of Evergreen Tank and Water Movers are called Mobile Mini Tank + Pump Solutions.
 The overarching brand became Mobile Mini Solutions.
-This change allows the 30+ years of goodwill earned by Mobile Mini to be utilized in the geographic growth of the tanks and pump product line.

-Also in 2017 came Mobile Mini Connect, an on-demand customer service portal.
-The service offers customers real time account information and the ability to manage invoices, forms and rentals, in addition to requesting pickups of units.
+Also, in 2017 came Mobile Mini Connect, an on-demand customer service portal.
+The service offers customers real-time account information and the ability to manage invoices, forms, and rentals, in addition to requesting unit pickups.

-In March 2020, Mobile Mini entered a merger agreement with Baltimore-based modular space rental company WillScot Corporation.
+In March 2020, Mobile Mini entered into a merger agreement with Baltimore-based modular space rental company WillScot Corporation.
 The estimated value of the combined company is approximately $6.6 billion.